tanjimin/unsupervised-video-dubbing/docs/README.md

 The input to our model includes the audio MFCC features and face landmark coordinates excluding the mouth area (As shown in the figure above).
 The output is the mouth landmark that is conditioned on both the face(mouth location) and audio features(mouth open status).

+In case that target audio signals are unavailable, we also build a character-level model where text inputs serve as an alternative of audio features.
+The major difference between the character encoder and the audio encoder is that the character-level text embeddings would be first up-sampled through a 1d transposed convolutional layer so that length of text context vector would match that of the frames.

 ## Model Training
 We trained this model with our pre-processed data which includes face landmarks and MFCC audio features.